ManLikeTeetos/alx-system_engineering-devops/0x00-shell_basics/README.md

-4-listmorefiles : List files include hidden ones 5-listfilesdigitonly : List all files in long format with hidden files as well 6-firstdirectory : Make directory my_first_directory in /tmp
+4-listmorefiles : List files include hidden ones 5-listfilesdigitonly : List all files in long format with hidden files as well 6-firstdirectory : Make directory my_first_directory in /tmp 7-movethatfile : Move file from one directory to the other